masc-ucsc/docs/docs/pyrope/00-hwdesign.md

 ### No pointers

-Memory and pointer management is a big issue in most languages.
-Either garbage collect, manual, or alternative approaches.
-Since there is no global memory, there are no memory to manage.
+Memory and pointer management is big issue in most languages.
+Either garbage collection, manual, or alternative approaches.
+Since there is no global memory, there is no memory to manage.
 Maybe even more important, there is no need for pointers.
-This avoid another set of problems like null dereferencing.
+This avoids another set of problems like null dereferencing.

 ### Pass by value

-Most software languages support to pass function arguments either by value or reference.
+Most software languages support passing function arguments either by value or reference.
 This is done to avoid copying the object that may reside in memory.
-Again, HLS have no memory, therefore it is not as problematic.
+Again, HLS has no memory, therefore it is not as problematic.

 Most HDLs only support passing by value.
 This is not a drawback but avoid another source of bugs without the cost overhead that it will represent in a